erjosito/AzureBlackMagic/README.md

 The first category of examples show how to deploy single VMs over ARM templates, Azure CLI, Powershell and Terraform.
 These examples are easily extensible to build single-Tier, multi-VM deployments, or even multi-tier/VM deployments, since the concepts are identical.

-Note that in most of the cases no passwords are hard-coded, but they are read out of an Azure Key Vault.
+Note that in most of the cases the following guidelines are followed:

+* No passwords are hard-coded, but they are read out of an Azure Key Vault
+* VMs are configured in an Availability Set, so that they can be associated to a LB at a later stage
+* Multiple Data Disks are created, to accomodate with flexible I/O requirements

 ## ARM Template for Ubuntu/Centos VM